cobleg/FacilityBenchmarking/Integration-cost-estimation.md

 [@pratamaScreeningCurveValuing2021]

 ### Load duration curve and reverse load duration curve
 A load duration curve is a set ordered pairs of hours and demand for electrical power in order from highest demand to the lowest over a standard calendar year (i.e. 8,760 hours).
-This defines demand as a function of time.
+This defines demand as a function of time such that $t=\{1,2,3,...,8760\}$.

-A reverse load duration curve defines a se
+A reverse load duration curve defines a set of order pairs of hours and demand from lowest demand to highest demand.